openframeworks/ofBook/16_memory/chapter.md

 <img src="images/int_i_equals_0.svg" height="300"/>

-The order in which the bytes that form the int are layed out in the memory depends on the architecture of our computer, you'll prpbably seen [little endian and big endian](http://en.wikipedia.org/wiki/Endianness) mentioned sometime.
-Those terms refer to how the bytes of a data type are ordered in memory, if the most significative bytes come first or last.
-Most of the time we don't really need to know about this order but most modern computer architectures use little endian.
+The order in which the bytes that form the int are layer out in the memory depends on the architecture of our computer, you might have seen probably [little endian and big endian](http://en.wikipedia.org/wiki/Endianness) mentioned sometime.
+Those terms refer to how the bytes of a data type are ordered in memory. ~~if the most significative bytes come first or last.~~ Most of the time we don't really need to know about this order but most modern computer architectures use little endian.

-If you've used c++ for a while you've probably had crashes in your programs because of bad memory accesses.
+If you've used C++ for a while you've probably had crashes in your programs because of bad memory accesses.
 Usually the message you'll see is something like `segmentation fault...`.
 What does that mean?

-When you create variables in a program, even in c++, you can't really access all the memory in the computer, for security reasons.
-Imagine you had your bank account opened in your browser, if any program could access all the memory in the computer a malign application could just access the memory of the browser and get that information or even modify it.
-To avoid it the operating system asigns chuncks of memory to every program.
-When your application starts it's asign a `segment` of memory, later on as you create variables if there's enough memory in that `segment` your variables will be create there.
+When you create variables in a program, even in C++, you can't really access all the memory in the computer, for security reasons.
+Imagine you had your bank account opened in your browser, if any program could access all of the memory in the computer a malign application could just access the memory of the browser and get that information or even modify it.
+To avoid this, the operating system asigns chunks of memory to every program.
+When your application starts it's assignd a `segment` of memory.
+Later on as you create variables, if there's enough memory in that `segment` your variables will be create there.
 When there's not more memory available the application asks the operating system for another segment and starts using that.
-If you try to access a memory address that doesn't belong to a segment asigned to your application, the operating system just kills the application to avoid possible security risks.
+If you try to access a memory address that doesn't belong to a segment assigned to your application, the operating system just kills the application to avoid possible security risks. **[BD: This is a very nice description]**

 How does that happen usually?
-Well most of the time you just don't try to access memory addresses by their number, so how's it possible that sometimes you try to access a variable and you get a segmentation fault.
-Most of the time this happens because you try to access a varible that doesn't exist anymore, usually because you stored a pointer to a memory area and then free or move that memory somewhere else.
-We'll talk in more detail about this later
+Well most of the time you just don't try to access memory addresses by their **[BD: Hexidecimal number?]** number, so how's it possible that sometimes you try to access a variable and you get a segmentation fault?
+Most of the time this happens because you try to access a variable that doesn't exist anymore, usually because you stored a pointer to a memory area and then free or move that memory somewhere else.
+We'll talk in more detail about this later.

 ## Stack variables, variables in functions vs variables in objects

-As we said at the beginning of the chapter there's two types of memory in c++ the stack and the heap.
-Let's talk first about the stack since that's the easiest type of memory to use and what you'll use more frequently in openFrameworks.
+As we said at the beginning of the chapter, there's two types of memory in C++: the stack and the heap.
+Let's talk first about the stack since that's the easiest type of memory to use and what you'll use most frequently in openFrameworks.

-The stack is the type of memory that you use when creating variables inside a function or in the .h of your class as long as you don't use pointers and the keyword new.
+The stack is the type of memory that you use when creating variables inside a function or in the .h of your class as long as you don't use pointers and the `new` keyword.

 It's called stack because it's organized like a [stack](http://en.wikipedia.org/wiki/Stack_%28abstract_data_type%29).
-When in our application we call a function, there's an area in memory asigned to that function **call** where it can create variables in that area.
+When a function is called in our application, there's an area in memory asigned to that function **call** where it can create variables in that area.

 Those variables stop existing when the function call ends.
 So for example you can't do: